nicobao/how-to-localize-app/weblate/README.md

 - Add a GitHub webhook: https://docs.weblate.org/en/latest/admin/continuous.html#github-setup - use `https://localization.myapplication.com/hooks/github` for the payload URL.
 This will notify weblate instantly anytime someone pushes to the repo!

 ## Note

+Weblate can send a PR via the GitHub API instead of pushing to a branch.
+It turns out when you activate the adds-on, it becomes buggy, so I'd avoid it and push to a branch, then trigger a PR via a GitHub Action OR simply pushing to `main`.

 In general, renaming strings is bad.
 The sync between the JSON file and the Weblate DB doesn't work well.
 Advice to devs: either delete one or add a new one.
 This is true for any localization management solutions, including Pontoon.